theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/sap-single-sign-on/sso-with-kerberos-snc.md

 Using SSO with Kerberos SNC, the Xtract Universal service must run under a dedicated service account.
 To do so, follow the steps as outlined in [Running the Xtract Universal Service under a Windows Service Account](../service-account).

+{: .box-note }
+**Note:** As of Xtract Universal version 5.0 SAP passwords are encrypted with a key that is derived from the Windows account that runs the XU service.
+The passwords can only be accessed from the same service account, when restoring a backup or moving the files to a different machine.
+If the service account changes, passwords need to be re-entered manually.

 ### Server Settings

 {: .box-warning}